skunkpirates42/python-playground/notes.md

 for x in [variable]:
   print(x)
 ```
-  - So to get the letter of `greet = 'hello'` to print we can write
+  - So to get the letters of `greet = 'hello'` to print we can write
 ```python
 for x in (greet):
   print(x)